Air India sale fails to attract buyers

 Among the terms of sale was the fact that any potential buyer would have had to take on the airline's 27,000 employees.

-The fact that the government would have continued to hold a 24% stake in the airline and expected the buyer to abide by as yet unspecified guidelines to safeguard employee interest was also seen as having turned off potential buyers.
+The fact that the government would have continued to hold a 24% stake in the airline and expected the buyer to abide by as-yet-unspecified guidelines to safeguard employee interest was also seen as having turned off potential buyers.

 The airline has also not turned a profit since 2007, and any buyer would have to take on about $5bn (£3.6bn) of debt.